md-naim-hassan-saykat/bapil/README.md

 - Investigate methods for misinformation detection and digital resilience.
 - Support AI education, research, and innovation ecosystems.
 - Encourage responsible and ethical deployment of AI technologies.

 ---

+## Scope

+BAPIL focuses on research, policy intelligence, AI governance, public sector innovation, and capacity building.
+The initiative is intended to support discussion, analysis, and evidence-based decision-making and does not perform policymaking functions.

+---